vpeil/jskos-server/README.md

 }
 ```

 The JWT has to be provided as a Bearer token in the authorization header, e.g. `Authorization: Bearer <token>`.
-Currently, all authorized endpoints will be accessible (although `PUT`/`PATCH`/`DELETE` are limited to the user who created the object by default), but later it will be possible to set scopes for certain users (see [#47](https://github.com/gbv/jskos-server/issues/47)).

 The authentication is designed to be used together with an instance of [login-server], but it is also possible to use your own JWTs.

 #### JWT Example
 The recommended Node.js library for creating JWTs is [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
 Note that for simplicity, we are using the HS256 algorithm which is symmetrical.
 In most cases, it would be better to use RS256 with a libarary like [node-rsa](https://github.com/rzcoder/node-rsa) instead.